Is your Upwork profile getting rejected? So how to get an Upwork profile approved even if it has been rejected previously?

 If any of your friends have an Upwork agency profile, be part of his agency profile and get your account approved.

 Remember the work you do may as a member of the agency may show on the agency profile, not on your profile.
 Beware of it.

 Again it is not at all a recommended method but shared as it is also an option to get an Upwork profile approved.
 It is always better to get an individual freelancer profile.

 14. Look for alternative

-If you have done everything as above, there are a little chance things don’t work as expected but still if nothing works out, Upwork isn’t the end of freelancing world.
+If you have done everything as above, there is little chance things don’t work as expected.
+Still, if nothing works out, Upwork isn’t the end of freelancing world.